datawire/ambassador-docs/docs/emissary/pre-release/topics/install/upgrade/helm/emissary-2.1/edge-stack-2.1.md

 The recommended strategy for migration is to run $productName$ $version$ and $AESproductName$
 $version$ side-by-side in the same cluster.
-This gives $AESproductName$ $version$ and $AESproductName$ $version$ access to all the same configuration resources, with two important notes:
+This gives $AESproductName$ $version$ and $AESproductName$ $version$ access to all the same configuration resources, with some important notes:

 1. **If needed, you can use labels to further isolate configurations.**